 5. Shutter speed: Shutter speed should be the same as the focal length.
 Suppose, you are using a 200 mm telephoto lens then you can set a shutter speed of 1/200.
 Some of the recommended shutter speeds are 1/125 and 1/250.

 6. Camera Metering: Use spot metering option available in your camera

 7. Monochrome: I would recommend you to take moon’s picture in Monochrome mode or black and White mode.
 This will bring a better perspective of the crests and the other sections in the moon.
 There will be a good contrast.

 Above screenshot shows the settings used for taking the photo of the full moon with Cloudy white balance (RAW format details).

 There are no hard and fast rules.
 You can also try your own creative settings.

 When to Photograph the Moon?

 The best time to take a moon’s photograph is during the full moon time.
-You can also take photo of the moon once in two days or once in three days, until it becomes the gorgeous full moon.
+You can also take the photo of the moon once in two days or once in three days until it becomes the gorgeous full moon.
 Then combine everything into a single photograph, which shows different stages of the moon on each day.